slotek/apple2-disk-util/README.md

     a2 ls -R
     a2 copy SABOTAGE src.dsk dest.dsk

-See `a2 --help` for more info.
+See "a2 --help" for more info.

 TODO
 ----
-Modularize (lib/bin), rakefile, minitest, gem install, docs.
+Integration test rake task.
+Gem specification & installation info.